benbalter/benbalter.github.com/_posts/2014-10-08-why-government-contractors-should-<3-open-source.md

 ---
-title: "Why government contractors should <3 open source"
+title: "Eight reasons why government contractors should embrace open source"
 excerpt: "Government contractors have traditionally been slow to embrace open source software.
 Here's why government contractors are embracing open source with increasing frequency."
 ---

 Government contractors have traditionally been slow to embrace open source software.
 There's [a handful of reasons](#) why that's the case, but it doesn't have to be.
 Here's why government contractors are embracing open source with increasing frequency:

-### Industry-standard best practices
+### 1. Industry-standard best practices

 You'd be hard-pressed to find a startup worth its angel investment today that isn't built on open source software.
 Heck, even enterprise giants like [Microsoft](#) and [Adobe](#) are embracing opens source workflows.
 As agencies are increasingly looking to shed the outdated IT stereotype and embrace modern software development practices, offering open source solutions serves as a proxy for adhering to industry standard best practices.

 Even a casual observer of the industry can see the direction things are heading.
 Government contractors that have a history of participating in the open source community and who brag about their open source prowess in responding to government RFPs have a unique first-mover advantage and are uniquely attractive to government agencies.

-### The easy problems have already been solved
+### 2. The easy problems have already been solved

 As we same in open source software, the easy problems have already been solved.
 How to get information in and out of a database, how to stand up a blog, or how to convert tabular data between formats are all problems for which well-established open source solutions already exist.
 Why waste time reinventing the wheel when a perfectly good one already exists?